test1001-github/Assignment_1_github/Task1.md

   <p>

     1. It is used to identify the github account to which we working with.
-    2. It is the one time configure at the inital phase of git configuration
+    2. It is one time configuration at inital phase of git configuration
   </p>

 ![git_config_user_name](https://user-images.githubusercontent.com/114586341/193466984-2194ef38-24fc-4525-a0c9-3c3fa2e0ccd3.png)